Dedualizing complexes and MGM duality: Introduction

 According to Lemma~\ref{finite-projective-torsion-cohomology-complex}(a), the involutive anti-equivalence $\Hom_R({-},R)$ of the category of finite complexes of finitely generated projective $R$\+modules takes its full subcategory of complexes with $I$\+torsion cohomology modules into itself.
 One can say that the choice of the dedualizing complex $B^\bu= \boR\Gamma_I(R)$ corresponds to the choice of the anti-equivalence $\boR\Hom_R({-},B^\bu)$ on the subcategory of compact objects in $\sD(R\modl_{I\tors})$ obtained as the restriction of the anti-equivalence $\boR\Hom_R({-},R)$ on the category of compact objects in $\sD(R\modl)$. \end{ex}

-\begin{rem} One might wish to replace the condition~(iii) in the above definition of a dedualizing complex with a more conventional finiteness condition by requiring, in the spirit of the condition~(iii) of Section~\ref{dedualizing-bicomodules}, the cohomology $R$\+modules of the complex $B^\bu$ to have finitely generated submodules of elements annihilated by $I^n$ for all (or some) $n\ge1$.
-However, the class of all $I$\+torsion $R$\+modules with finitely generated submodules of elements annihilated by $I^n$ does not seem to have good enough homological properties to make such a definition reasonable even for a Noetherian ring~$R$.
+\begin{rem} We do not know how the definition of a dedualizing complex considered in this section relates to the one from Section~\ref{dedualizing-artinian-quotient}.
+The difference lies in the conditions~(iii).
+One might wish to replace the condition~(iii) in the above definition with a more conventional finiteness condition by requiring, in the spirit of the condition~(iii) of Section~\ref{dedualizing-artinian-quotient}, the cohomology $R$\+modules of the complex $B^\bu$ to have finitely generated submodules of elements annihilated by $I^n$ for all (or some) $n\ge1$.
+However, the class of all $I$\+torsion $R$\+modules with finitely generated submodules of elements annihilated by $I^n$ does not seem to have good enough homological properties to make such a definition reasonable even for a Noetherian ring $R$ with a non-Artinian quotient ring~$R/I$.
 Indeed, the following counterexample demonstrates that this class of $R$\+modules is \emph{not} closed under the passages to quotient modules (though it is, of course, preserved by the passages to arbitrary submodules).

 Let $R=k[x,s]$ be the ring of polynomials in two variables over a field~$k$ with the ideal $I=(s)$.
 Consider the $I$\+torsion $R$\+module $k[x,s,s^{-1}]/sk[x,s]$ and the $R$\+submodule $M$ in it with the $k$\+basis consisting of all the vectors $x^js^{-i}$ with $i\le\nobreak j$.
 Then for any $n\ge1$ the submodule of elements annihilated by~$s^n$ in $M$ is a finitely generated free $k[x]$\+module with the generators $1$, $xs^{-1}$,~\dots, $x^{n-1}s^{-n+1}$, but the quotient $R$\+module $M/sM$ of the $R$\+module $M$ is an infinite-dimensional $k$\+vector space with the basis $x^is^{-i}$, \,$i\ge0$, where both $x$ and~$s$ act by zero.